 For example, Company ABC has 10,000,000 outstanding shares.
 If it shares trade daily, how does it keep track of who owns the shares and how much.
 This is what the transfer agent does.

-Transfer Agent is usually a bank or a trust company or any other financial institution that a company appoints to keep a record of its securities.
-In some cases, a company can act their own TA.
+A transfer Agent is usually a bank, a trust company, or any other financial institution that a company appoints to record its securities.
+In some cases, a company can act as its own TA.
 When TA performs the functions of a Registrar also, we may refer to them as Registrar And Transfer Agents or TRA.

 The use of technology has made things very easy for the TR.
 Now, using the direct registration system (DRS), one can directly register the stock with the issuer or the transfer agent.
 Even though ownership records are electronic, a TA may issue stock and bond certificates in physical form to the new investors.

 Functions of Transfer Agent

 TA performs the following functions:

 TA is responsible for maintaining and managing records of the public companies.
 The records include a 4, along with the information such as the name of the shareholder, contact information, dividend information (if any), or any other useful info.
 Moreover, the TA must ensure that all the information is up-to-date, such as updating records with new contact information, changes in address, and more.

 It is the job of TA to pay timely dividends to the registered shareholders.
 They pay the dividends on the basis of the registrar’s records.
 Also, they are responsible for sending interest payments to the bondholders and the face value of the bond as well once the due date arrives.